rooseve/obj2skv/README.md

 ###How it works?

-To reference an value in an object obj, there will be a path of keys, like this:
+To get a value in an object obj, there will be a path of keys, like this:

 	obj[k1][k2][k3] = v

-In skv, the keys are joined into a single key, like:
+In skv, the keys are joined into a single key, like this:

 	skv[k1.k2.k3] = v